 Life is Strange have released episodes every 6,5 weeks and Tales from the Borderlands every 10 weeks.
 That is more than enough time to forget all about the game and any future episode you may have been looking forward to.
 Personally, I’m usually 10–20 days late on finding out about new episodes and getting around to playing them despite the fact that I thoroughly enjoy both games.

-Getting to know that there is a new episode available for your game is only half the battle.
+Getting to know that there’s a new episode available for your game is only half the battle.
 An average episode of Life is Strange takes around 3,1 GB to download.
 Which means you’ll wait 10–40 minutes on the download and another 2–10 on the installation.
 Xbox One will by default be in Instant-On power mode; a mode where the system is supposed to pull in updates automatically.
 Had new game episodes been considered an update to an already installed game rather than a separate piece of downloadable content, it would mean it could have been automatically queued and downloaded in the background.
 Effectively saving you the 50-minute wait before getting to play the next episode of a game.

-I made a video showing how-to find and download new game episodes (above) to demonstrate how deeply new episodes are hidden within the menus.
+I made a video showing how to find and download new game episodes (above) to demonstrate how deeply new episodes are hidden within the menus.
 You’ve got to go to My apps and games, select the game, press the Menu button, and then optimistically wait for new content that may or may not have been released yet.
 You can also use a game’s Hub on the Xbox.
 A hub will list all available downloads if you scroll to the far right screen of the hub, but it will not indicate whether you’ve downloaded a specific episodes or not.

 A redesigned Xbox One dashboard update powered by Windows 10 is expected towards the end of this year.
 From the few seconds of preview videos that have been made available so far, there doesn’t appear to have been any changes made to how episodic game deliveries will work.
-I’m of course hoping for auto-download and proper notifications in the next update but it doesn’t seem to be one of Microsoft’s priorities.
+I’m, of course, hoping for auto-download and proper notifications in the next update but it doesn’t seem to be one of Microsoft’s priorities.
 While we wait for a better episodic delivery system, we’ll just have to recheck each episodic game for new content every week.